Skip to main content Skip to secondary navigation

 • presents projects in neighboring communities that will increase the number of bike commuters at both Stanford and nearby communities

 A key finding of the report is the importance of Diversity, Equity, and Inclusion (DEI) initiatives.
-Findings indicate Stanford needs to direct attention and resources to DEI in order to ensure all campus community members have broad access to the same opportunities and benefits, including sustainable commute choices like bicycling.
+Findings indicate Stanford needs to direct attention and resources towards DEI to ensure all campus community members have broad access to the same opportunities and benefits, including sustainable commute choices like bicycling.

 Additional findings

 Providing outreach and support to underserved community members will be a top priority.
-“In order to continue the success of the TDM program and continue to be the leader in bike commute mode share, we need to ensure that diversity and inclusion are reflected in our work,” said Brian Shaw, Executive Director of Stanford Transportation.
+“To continue the success of the TDM program and continue to be the leader in bike commute mode share, we need to ensure that diversity and inclusion are reflected in our work,” said Brian Shaw, Executive Director of Stanford Transportation.

 How will Stanford attain these goals?